How to Certify

-A course provider must provide ARELLO® with a detailed description and implementation plan for the course and meet standards set forth in the Distance Education Standards and Program Policies and Procedures.
+A course provider must provide ARELLO with a detailed description and implementation plan for the course and meet standards set forth in the Distance Education Standards and Program Policies and Procedures.
 The most up-to-date versions of these documents can be found on the Applications page.
 The application process serves as a self-evaluation for the provider, as well as, the delivery of the course(s) for distance education.
-You can obtain the application and forms in the Applications area or through the links below.

-1. Ensure your instructors have earned the CDEI™ designation.
+- Ensure your instructors have earned the CDEI™ designation.
+CDEI-certified instructors are required.
 More information about how to obtain the CDEI™ designation, visit www.idecc.org.

-3. Contact us so we can create an account for your organzation in our Coure Management System or, if you already have an account, simply login.
+- If you are obtaining certification for the first time, contact us so we can create an account for your organization in our Course Management System.
+If you already have an account, simply login to the CMS here.

 Recertification can be applied for towards the end of the three-year certification period.
 The provider will need to complete the appropriate application for provider type and submit outside of 90 days of the expiration date.
 A late fee of $100 will be applied to the recertification if submitted within 90 days of the expiration date.
 After you create your recertification submission in the CMS, you will need to upload the completed application, and any other supporting documentation needed, for the review to begin.